dotnet/csharpstandard/standard/namespaces.md

 A *using_namespace_directive* ([§14.5.3](namespaces.md#1453-using-namespace-directives)) imports the type members of a namespace.

+A *using_static_directive* (§using-static-directives) imports the nested types and static members of a type.

-The scope of a *using_directive* extends over the *namespace_member_declaration*s of its immediately containing compilation unit or namespace body.
+The scope of a *using_directive* extends over the *namespace_member_declarations* of its immediately containing compilation unit or namespace body.
 The scope of a *using_directive* specifically does not include its peer *using_directive*s.
 Thus, peer *using_directive*s do not affect each other, and the order in which they are written is insignificant.
-In contrast, the scope of an *extern_alias_directive* includes the *using_directive*s defined in the same compilation unit or namespace body.
+In contrast, the scope of an *extern_alias_directive* includes the *using_directives* defined in the same compilation unit or namespace body.

 ### 14.5.2 Using alias directives